 ISSUE DESCRIPTION

 Ethiopia incurs post-harvest grain losses of between 15 to 30 percent for maize, primarily on-farm, but also in storage.
 This can largely be attributed to use of traditional and conventional methods as well as loss due to pest infestations.
 According to the Shashemene branch office of the SDCOM, farmers in its operation area are losing up to 25 percent of their grains due to poor harvesting, post-harvest handling and storage of grains.
-Grain harvesting by majority of farmers in these districts takes place manually and involves hand mowing of crops using sickles.
+Grain harvesting by the majority of farmers in these districts takes place manually and involves hand mowing of crops using sickles.
 Then for several days crops remain piled either around homestead or in the field before threshing.
 Some threshing methods include letting a group of animals trampling upon the grains in their stalk.

 Post-harvest loses in the assignment area includes on-farm losses, such as when grain is threshed, winnowed and dried, as well as losses along the chain during transportation, storage and marketing processes and also during processing.
 On-farm losses occur when the grain is being stored for home consumption or while the farmer awaits an opportunity to sell when prices are favorable.
 Further, the timing of harvesting is determined by farmers’ indigenous knowledge, where the crop is left too long in the field or is harvested too early.
 After threshing of grains, farmers use various methods and types of facilities for storage.
-The traditional grain stores in the assignment area includes gotera (grain pits), bags (made of polyethylene, sisal or goat skin), earthen pots and others similar methods which makes the grain very susceptible to storage pests and loss in quality.
-The major causes of post-harvest losses in storage by peasant households are weevils, rodents and growth of molds.
+The traditional grain stores in the assignment area includes gotera (grain pits), bags (made of polyethylene, sisal or goat skin), earthen pots and other similar methods which makes the grain very susceptible to storage pests and loss in quality.
+The major causes of post-harvest losses in storage by peasant households are weevils, rodents and the growth of molds.
 To overcome these problems, some farmers use chemical pesticides which are not only expensive, hazardous to health but also unfriendly to the environment.
 Untimely rain fall also causes damage on grains and stalks/straws.

-The host has therefore requested for F2F volunteer assistance in addressing the post-harvest losses of grains during and after harvest.
+The host has therefore requested assistance in addressing the post-harvest losses of grains during and after harvest.
 Improvement in harvesting, post-harvest management technologies on wheat, maize and other grains were chosen by the host organization as one of the most important value chain activities to contribute to food security and increased income earnings as a result of improving the knowledge and skills of smallholder farmers on improved harvesting, post-harvest grain handling, storage management and food safety.

 The volunteer will transfer improved harvesting techniques, post-harvest handling, storage construction, grain storing practices and food safety issues on the selected grain crops (wheat, maize and pulses).
 The major modalities of such technology transfer are informal adult training and on-farm/site based practical demonstrations and advice to the subsistence smallholder farmers.